mdymen85/dynamo/README.md

 ## Test Container

 It's necessary to add this dependency of **testcontainer** to run a docker container of **DynamoDB**.
-When run the unit tests, the context will create the container with the coniguration setted in tested environment.
+When run the unit tests, the context will create the container with the coniguration setted in test environment.

 ```
 <!-- https://mvnrepository.com/artifact/org.testcontainers/junit-jupiter -->